nikelborm/hehe-secret-dont-look/readme.md

 2. write decorator to apply to all functions, that will save all its inputs and outputs into a global registry, for later inspection
 3. attempt to generate a build from single inlined tree shaken script
 4. maybe take some code to generate ts types from schema and back stored in [Effect-TS/language-service](https://github.com/Effect-TS/language-service)
+5. Importer from Dockerfiles and to dockerfiles
+6. Package with scraped info from Dockerhub such as container names

 ## Selling points